 Pricing & Registration:

 Pricing for this two-day open house is $85, which includes four meals (lunch on Saturday through lunch on Sunday), and lodging in our cabins on Saturday night.
-The event will begin at 10:00am on Saturday the 18th and end after lunch on Sunday the 19th.
+The event will begin at 10:00am on Saturday the 21st and end after lunch on Sunday the 22nd.
 You may choose, however, to stay longer and enjoy the 200 acres we call home for a longer, personal retreat, either before or after the open house.
 If you’d like to make other arrangements, please email Jana Amsellem.
 You can also find more information on our garden hamlet and waterfront cottages here: http://highlandlakecove.com/cottages/

 For registration with arrival on Thursday or Friday, please fill out the form below: